 6 Review your records management strategy

-Identify where personal data is being collected or acquired, the purpose for which it is being processed, and whether this data is shared with any other organisation.
-If this information is not currently available, a detailed investigation will be required so that all personal data, and its flow within the organisation, is accurately mapped.
+Identify where personal data is being collected or acquired, the purpose for which it is being processed, and whether this data is shared with any other organization.
+If this information is not currently available, a detailed investigation will be required so that all personal data, and its flow within the organization, is accurately mapped.

 7 Run an awareness campaign in your company

 Unless your business is a one-man band, you need to ensure that all personnel are aware and engaged in the quest for GDPR compliance.